MathOnco/NeoPredPipe/README.md

    - biopython == 1.70
 2. ANNOVAR
    - Can be downloaded [here](http://annovar.openbioinformatics.org/en/latest/user-guide/download/).
-   - ANNOVAR hg19_refGene
-   - ANNOVAR hg19_refGeneMrna
+   - ANNOVAR reference files, for example: hg19_refGene.txt and hg19_refGeneMrna.fa
-   - Other reference builds can be used.
+   - Other reference files/builds can be used.
 Simply change the usr_path.ini file to the appropriate reference (see below).
      - Make sure to use the same one used to call variants.
    - **NOTE: For indel predictions, we highly recommend to use the latest (2018-04-16) release of ANNOVAR, as earlier versions do not provide the appropriate support for protein-elongating frameshift mutations.**
 4. netMHCpan